druimalban/saved_rap/doc/schemata.md

 You have probably noticed that both [SAVED data model/ontology](https://marine.gov.scot/metadata/saved/schema/) and the schema files which we are writing are based on LinkML.
 This partly derives [from the design of LinkML itself](https://linkml.io/linkml/faq/general.html#is-linkml-just-for-metadata), which "doesn't draw any hard and fast distinction between data and metadata, recognising that “metadata” is often defined in relative terms."

-Here, it can be said that the **schema** files which we are writing describe data files, whereas the manifest files which the fish data utilities create are **data** files, which (usually) happen to be in the YAML format.
+Here, it can be said that the **schema** files which we are writing describe data files, whereas the manifest files which the fish data utilities create are **data** files, which are (usually) in the YAML format.

 A further point which is relevant to this section is that there are circumstances in which YAML schema files will be valid, despite prefixes being used but not declared, whereas they may fail conversion due to this issue.
 Make sure that all identifiers referenced use a prefix which has been declared.